goto-eof/justfocus/README.md

 ### Linux Installation (Snap)

-JustFocus will be available as a Snap package for easy installation on most Linux distributions.
+JustFocus is available as a Snap package for easy installation on most Linux distributions.

 ```bash
 sudo snap install justfocus